bradodd/SRTE-Lab/task6/task6.md

 Step 6:  Enter the following command (show mpls forwarding tunnels detail | begin srte) to see details of the imposed Label Stack:

 <img src="../images/t6s6.png" width=768>
-> NOTE:Let's create now the reverse SR Policy (tunnel) from XRVR-4 towards XRVR-1 as Destination.
+> NOTE: Let's create now the reverse SR Policy (tunnel) from XRVR-4 towards XRVR-1 as Destination.

 Step 7:  On xrvr-4, enter the following commands to configure the explicit path.
 The explicit path expresses the SIDLIST-2 of the SR policy path.
 ```